 Tetanus is a disease that mainly affects the central and peripheral nervous systems.
-The clinical features of tetanus and relationship to wounds and injuries are well known dated back to ancient times.
-Tetanus is synonymous with the term "lockjaw," a cardinal sign as a reminder of the intense, painful spasms of the masseter muscles, and an inability to open the mouth.
+The clinical features of tetanus and its relationship to wounds and injuries are well known, dating back to ancient times.
+Tetanus is synonymous with the term "lockjaw," a cardinal sign as a reminder of the intense, painful spasms of the masseter muscles and an inability to open the mouth.
 Tetanus has 4 manifestations, including localized, generalized, cephalic, and neonatal.
 Localized tetanus often have localized muscle rigidity.
 Generalized tetanus often presents with trismus, dysphagia, and nuchal rigidity associated with systemic rigidity and tonic contractions.
 Cephalic tetanus may present with cranial nerve paralysis.
-Neonatal tetanus presents with an irritable infant and develop severe rigidity.
+Neonatal tetanus presents with an irritable infant and develops severe rigidity.

 Tetanus has high morbidity and mortality worldwide before the development of tetanus toxoid in 1924.
 The first vaccine was not very effective and had significant adverse effects.
 A better and safer version became available in 1938.
 It became widely used in the 1940s during World War II for soldiers, which resulted in a 95% reduction in the rate of tetanus.
 The tetanus toxoid is considered worldwide as the safest and most effective medicine in healthcare.